-Dr. Bethany Grohs with Sen. Harry Reid of Nevada
+Dr. Bethany Grohs with Sen. Harry Reid

 Dr. Grohs said that the first step the cleanup team needed to take was determining what method to use for the sanitization of the buildings.
 The unprecedented use of weapons-grade anthrax spores as a terrorist tool dictated that the task force would have to rely on sanitization methods not tested in an environment such as an office building.

 "There is a fine line between acting quickly and working long term to study a problem in depth.
 It was important for us to set a balance of acting quickly while gathering as much information as possible," Dr. Grohs said.

 Ultimately, the task force decided to use chlorine dioxide to fumigate the Hart Senate Office Building, where a letter filled with anthrax spores was opened in the suite of Senate Majority Leader Tom Daschle on October 15.
 The Hart building was closed for 96 days as a result of the contamination.